sav-che/TL-2/Authors/Cunningham, Allan {std. A. Cunn.}.md

-> [!cite] BHL link: this entry starts at [page 572](https://www.biodiversitylibrary.org/item/103414#page/620/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 572](https://www.biodiversitylibrary.org/page/33120703) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cunningham, Allan {std.
 A. Cunn.} (Suppl.)|second entry]] for this author

 ### Author

-Cunningham, Allan (1791-1839), Kew collector, later colonial botanist in New South Wales, brother of Richard Cunningham. (*A. Cunn.*).
+Cunningham, Allan (1791-1839), Kew collector, later colonial botanist in New South Wales, brother of Richard Cunningham.
+**Abbreviated name**: *A. Cunn.*

 #### Herbarium and types